simitomorrow/GENCG/Day 06.md

 # Day 06 - Faces
-The second week started with the task to creat something with faces.<br>
+The second week started with the task to create something with faces.<br>
 I thought about a robot that would talk in some sine wave chatter.

-Since I never worked with sound in p5.js I explored a bit and found an oscilator in p5's separate sound library.
+Since I never worked with sound in p5.js I explored a bit and found an oscillator in p5's separate sound library.
 The [example](https://p5js.org/reference/#/p5.Oscillator) in the resources became my baseline of controlling the pitch and volume of the sine wave.

 ### 1. Version

-While clicking on the screen you should hear a sound depending on where your mouse cursor lies.
+While clicking on the screen, you should hear a sound depending on where your mouse cursor lies.

 {% raw %}
 <iframe src="content/day06/01/embed.html" width="800" height="800" frameborder="no"></iframe>